shzahidi/symposium/README.md

-This repository contains some of the projects that I have worked on for coursework, research symposiums, or for personal learning that utilize the Django Web or Django REST frameworks.
+This repository contains some of the projects that I have worked on for research symposiums, specifically the Informatics in Disaster and Emergency Response (IDER) symposium